fingerfives/SNHU/README.md

 # SNHU
-This is my portfolio of projects from various courses taken while pursuing my BS in Computer Science from Southern New Hampshire University
+This is my portfolio of projects from various courses taken while pursuing a BS in Computer Science from Southern New Hampshire University